siddiqua14/property_rewrite/README.md

-# Django-CLI Application will LLM Model for Property Information Rewriting
+# Django-CLI Application with LLM Model for Property Information Rewriting

 This project connects a new Django project to a separate Scrapy project for accessing the Scrapy database, which is stored in a PostgreSQL container.
 The Django project leverages the Ollama model to rewrite property titles and store the updated information back into the property table.